pynufft/pynufft/doc/source/manu/multiple_NUFFT.rst

 One example of working with multiprocessing (mixed CUDA and OpenCL backends) is as follows.
-In this example, an "atomic_NUFFT" class is created as a high-level wrapper for the creation and execution of NUFFT_hsa.
+In this example, an "atomic_NUFFT" class is created as a high-level wrapper for the creation and execution of NUFFT.
 This example has only been tested in Linux because parallel computing is highly platform dependent.